RetroCro/TurtleWoW-Mods/README.md

 ### Virus Warnings
-If at any point during this setup you see warning from your AV software please look this guide - https://github.com/pepopo978/SuperwowInstallation
+If at any point during this setup you see warning from your AV software please look this guide - https://github.com/pepopo978/SuperwowInstallation.

-These are false alerts but do not ignore them, you will need to add exclusions/exceptions to your AV software for the main Turtle WoW folder, otherwise these client fixes and mods wont work.
+**These are false alerts but do not ignore them**, you will need to add exclusions/exceptions to your AV software for the main Turtle WoW folder, otherwise these client fixes and mods wont work.
 Why is this happening?
 Well these client fixes are injected into the WoW executable at startup which can trigger AV software.

 ## Nampower
 >There is a design flaw in this version of the client.
 A player is not allowed to cast a second spell until after the client receives word of the completion of the previous spell.
 This means that in addition to the cast time, you have to wait for the time it takes a message to arrive from the server.
 For many U.S. based players connected to E.U. based realms, this can result in approximately a 20% drop in effective DPS.